olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.

+### !
+IMPORTANT - Potential Timezone issue

+During installing, application running or tests launching you may have an issue (depending on your configuration) related to Time zone configuration.
+It is an issue due the configuration of MySQL server.

+Please find below two solutions to solve this issue :

+1 - Either you can add the following line in the MySQL server configuration file (*my.ini* or *my.cfg*) that is in your MySQL directory :

+*default-time-zone='+02:00'*

+Please ensure to add this line in the [mysqld] section of the configuration file.

+2 - Or you can add the following line in the code in the method *getConnection()* of the class *DataBaseConfig*, in the URL, just after the name of the database (*prod*) :

+*?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC*

+so that you have :

+DriverManager.getConnection("jdbc:mysql://localhost:3306/prod?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC", "root", "rootroot");

+Please ensure to do the same for the test database as well in the class *DataBaseTestConfig* :

+DriverManager.getConnection("jdbc:mysql://localhost:3306/test?zeroDateTimeBehavior=CONVERT_TO_NULL&serverTimezone=UTC", "root", "rootroot");

+You may adjust the Timezone to your own Timezone obviously.

 ### Testing

 The app has unit tests and integration tests written.
 These tests need to be triggered from maven-surefire plugin.

 To run the tests from Maven, go to the folder that contains the pom.xml file and execute the below command.

+For unit tests :

 `mvn test`

+ For both unit and integration tests :

+`mvn verify`

 ### Executable Jar file